jake314159/NodeApiQuick/docs/performance.md

 api.addEndpoints(endpoints);
 ```

-To test the maximim capacity of the api server a second VM of the same specifications (and in the same region) used ```httperf``` to test the maximum capcity of the server.
+To test the maximum capacity of the api server a second VM of the same specifications (and in the same region) used ```httperf``` to test the maximum capacity of the server.
 The exact command run is shown with the results.

 # Results (v0.3.0)

-## 200 simultanious connections
+## 200 simultaneous connections

 **2209 replies/sec**

 ```
-httperf --server=46.101.10.236 uri=/pong --port=8080 --num-conn 200 --num-call=150
+httperf --server=<ADDRESS> uri=/pong --port=8080 --num-conn 200 --num-call=150
 ```

 ```